 Are our dogs health tested?

 In order to remain true to the promise of breeding excellence we have set about to study the veracity of each test available to us and have asked the hard questions about whether these tests have improved the breed or if the test is consistently objective.
-We use OFA testing for hips, elbows, eyes and heart as well as PennHIP to evaluate hips.
+We use the expertise of our reproductive veterinarians at Idaho Veterinary Hospital and OFA testing for elbows, eyes and heart as well as PennHIP to evaluate hips.
 PennHIP is more objective and comprehensive in its methodology and is being considered for any new dogs we bring into the breeding program.
 Knowing the family health history of our dogs is also an asset in bringing together all of the information that is used when planning a litter.
 Our dogs are tested for genetic diseases common to Golden Retrievers through Paw Print Genetics which gives us a powerful tool to use in our breeding decisions.
 Knowing the Coefficient of Inbreeding or COI of our dogs and their offspring is also used to help us strive to breed for the greatest degree of separation in relatedness.

 Do you sell puppies or dogs with breeding rights?

 No. All of our puppies are sold with AKC Limited Registration to pet homes only.

 Yes.
 We spend time with the puppies in play, during grooming and feeding time and we even get to hold them while they sleep.
 Nothing is sweeter than sitting in the middle of a litter of puppies, some sleeping, some playing, and some coming closer for personal cuddles.
 They learn to trust and depend on us to meet their needs in preparation for going to their new family.